tyler-hayes/REMIND/README.md

 ```

 ### Training REMIND on CLEVR
 _Note: For convenience, we pre-extract all the features including the PQ encoded features.
-This requires 140 GB of free space._
+This requires 140 GB of free space, assuming images are deleted after feature extraction._
 1. Download and extract CLEVR images+annotations:
     ```bash
     wget https://dl.fbaipublicfiles.com/clevr/CLEVR_v1.0.zip